Roger Reeves

 Description

 This course focuses on the foundations of photography and the various ways to use a digital camera.
-Students examine how to choose and shoot subjects that are both personally meaningful in content and contemporary in context.
-Instruction includes capturing and printing images in both black and white and color, and investigating digital photo editing.
+Students examine how to choose and shoot personally meaningful subjects in content and contemporary contexts.
+Instruction includes capturing and printing images in black and white and color, and investigating digital photo editing.
 Discussions on the history of photography and individual and group critiques are included.
-Students must supply their own digital SLR (single-lens reflex) or mirrorless camera with manual functions; no point and shoot cameras.
+Students must supply their digital SLR (single-lens reflex) or mirrorless camera with manual functions; no point-and-shoot cameras.

 |